xanmanning/terraform-mongodbatlas-demo/README.md

     a consistent platform from which to run the code.
  1. Run `./go` to see a help prompt and a list of actions.
- 1. Run `./go test controller`, this should report as "Controller environment OK" if you're machine is capable of running the code.
+ 1. Run `./go test controller`, this should report as "Controller environment OK" if your machine is capable of running the code.
 Remediations will be suggested, however in some cases, these can be fixed with `./go build controller` and verified by re-running the test. :hand: Note that `./go build controller` will just install Terraform and some code